spiceai/quickstarts/retention/README.md

       enabled: true
       refresh_interval: 10m
       retention_check_interval: 60s
-      retention_period: 35040h # 4 years, this will eliminate 5 rows of bad data in the public dataset
+      retention_period: 35040h # 4 years, this will evict 5 rows of data from the dataset
 ```

 **Step 3.** Run spice and see the retention policy in action